 Out of every 1,000 pregnancies, five to seven are ectopic pregnancies.
 It is more common in women who have had an ectopic pregnancy before, as well as in women who have a history of pelvic infection.

-Signs & symptoms As in a normal pregnancy, the woman may have a missed period, spotting and pregnancy symptoms such as breast tenderness and nausea.
+As in a normal pregnancy, the woman may have a missed period, spotting and pregnancy symptoms such as breast tenderness and nausea.
 She may also feel lower abdominal pain on one or both sides that gets progressively worse over time.

 Should the ectopic pregnancy rupture, she may feel severe pain in her lower abdomen, feel dizzy, and even pass out.
 The danger from this is the internal bleeding which, if it is severe, can be life-threatening.

-Making a diagnosis An ectopic pregnancy is suspected if the woman has all the signs of being pregnancy and yet the ultrasound scan fails to show up a pregnancy in the uterus.
+An ectopic pregnancy is suspected if the woman has all the signs of being pregnancy and yet the ultrasound scan fails to show up a pregnancy in the uterus.
 Blood tests may be needed to check for pregnancy hormones and further ultrasound scans are required to help make a diagnosis.
 Ultimately, the diagnosis of an ectopic pregnancy can only be confirmed by an operation.

-Treatment options Treatment of an ectopic pregnancy varies, depending on its size and location and whether you want the ability to conceive again.
+Treatment of an ectopic pregnancy varies, depending on its size and location and whether you want the ability to conceive again.